 Which aspects of our nature are emotions rooted in and how can we best understand them?
-Emotions are most connected to Prana in yogic thought and have their roots in pranamaya kosha, the Pranic sheath or covering that mediates between body and mind.
+Emotions are most connected to Prana in yogic thought and have their roots in pranamaya kosha, the Pranic sheath that mediates between body and mind.

 Emotions are based in instincts, notably hunger, thirst, survival and reproduction, which are inherent in the physical body (annamaya kosha) down to a cellular level.
 These are the basis of our primary fears and desires.

 Emotions occur at a mental level, coloring how our mind works.
 Emotions rooted in prana shape and dominate the mind, which promotes our emotions with its intelligence.
 In fact, the mind works more to serve emotions than to question them.
 This is like how anger makes us plot against our enemies, and rarely works to have us question why we are angry and if it is appropriate.

 Emotions and Social Behavior

 Emotions in the mind (manomaya kosha) are connected to social impulses and social imperatives, which are additional outcomes of bodily compulsions to sustain our physical life and identity.
 Both bodily and mental emotions are based upon protecting the embodied self or ego, one at a more physical level and other at a more social level.

 We human beings are first of all social beings.
 We require socially based physical and emotional support to prosper.
 It takes twenty years of education and care by parents and society for us to grow up and function on our own.
 Our language and communication is collectively based, as are our jobs and identity in the outer world, which is not defined so much by our physical condition as by our social status.
 Social bonding is the most powerful of our emotional concerns extending to community identity, religious and political affiliation.